ChristopherA/intro-mac-command-line/part1-basics.md

 {your computer name}:~ {your user name}$ 🁢
 ```

-The 'ls -a' command reveals a number of files that are invisible to the Finder and the Mac GUI.
-Any file that begins with a period will be invisible to the Finder.
+The 'ls -a' command reveals a number of directory and files that are marked as invisible to the Finder and the Mac GUI.
+Any file or directory that begins with a period will also be invisible to the Finder.
 We will learn more about these files later.

-To look at the contents of another directory, you can add a _path_ parameter to the `ls` command.
+To look at the contents of another directory, you can add a _path_ option to the `ls` command.
 Type `ls Public` to see the contents of your Public directory (the name of the directory `Public` is case sensitive — `public` will not work).

 ```
 {your computer name}:~ {your user name}$ ls Public